 Do VPNs protect me on public Wi-Fi?

 Yes, a VPN encrypts your traffic, which helps protect you on public networks from eavesdroppers.
-Who own k electric and how VPNs help you research ownership: a comprehensive guide for privacy-conscious readers
+Ubiquiti edgerouter x sfp vpn setup guide for site-to-site and remote access, performance tips, security best practices

 Which Edge VPN extension is the best?